donoftime2018/ImageClassificationProject/README.md

 The app uses a **client-server architecture** for smooth performance:

 1. The user selects the character set they want to classify.
-2. They upload an image from their local device through a clean React interface.
+2. They upload an image from their local device through a clean **SolidJS interface**.
 3. The frontend sends the image to a **Python backend server**, which processes it and feeds it into a **CNN model**.
 4. The classification result is sent back to the frontend and displayed to the user.